10 Operations and Analytics

-If a sports team has two fundamental core competencies, they should be events management and selling tickets.
+If a sports team has two fundamental core competencies they should be events managment and selling tickets.
 These two efforts are where most of the work takes place.
 Additionally, a smooth operation is critical to brand perception.
-It is a pillar of our product in a details-oriented business.
+It is a pillar of our product and should be treated as such.

-The overarching umbrella of operations in the club context covers getting fans into, around, and out of the facility safely, quickly, and conveniently.
-There are design, system, and technology components that must be constructed.
+The overarching umbrella of operations in the club context is to get fans into, around, and out of our facility safely, quickly, and conveniently.
+There are design, system, and technology components that must be considered.
 There are also optimization considerations such as the cost and number of point-of-sale units for concessions and retail, labor optimization for security, food production, the number of seats in particular sections, the number of bathrooms, etc. The list is extensive.
-Operations as an academic discipline is about studying systems.
-We’ll apply techniques from the overlapping academic fields of Operations Research, Industrial Engineering, and Operations Management to analyze and solve some ubiquitous operations problems.
+We’ll apply some techniques from the overlapping academic fields of Operations Research, Industrial Engineering, and Operations Management to analyze and solve a couple of ubiquitous operations problems.

 - Ordering food and beverages from your phone